class Transaction

 Transaction::name public function Retrieves the name of the transaction or savepoint.

-Transaction::rollBack public function Rolls back the current transaction.
+Transaction::rollBack public function Rolls back the transaction.

 Transaction::__construct public function